 Limited edition print of 750.
 Signed, numbered and titled.

 Standard size - 38cm x 26cm on A3+ paper (48cm x 33cm)

 Mounted prints are presented in an off-white mount with card backing in a cellophane sleeve size 50 x 40cm.

 Un-mounted prints are rolled up in a sturdy postal tube.

 Highest quality Giclee print.

 The crowd are well wrapped up.
 One lady has a travelling rug around her and one man is wearing a woolly hat.
 Even in August, Edinburgh evenings can be quite cold.
 None the less a bit of rain doesn’t dampen the spirits of the tattoo performers.
-Since 1950 when the first Tattoo took place in Edinburgh, not a single performance has ever been cancelled.
+Since 1950 when the first Tattoo took place in Edinburgh, not a single performance had ever been cancelled until the pandemic.

 This was a fun painting to paint.
 I took great pleasure in painting all of the details on the piper’s outfits.
 Making the fireworks look believable was tricky but I enjoyed painting the dark blue sky and dark shadows against the pinky-yellow tones of the castle and esplanade.